 Please indicate if you have submitted this, or a similar application, to another HRB scheme or funding body.
-If this application has been submitted elsewhere, please indicate which HRB scheme or funding body, project title, result of submission or when outcome is expected and the amount of award.
-The word limit is 300 words.
+If this application has been submitted elsewhere, please indicate which HRB scheme or funding body, project title, result of submission or when outcome is expected and the amount of the grant.
+The word limit is 200 words.